EthanNgit/NutritionProject/README.md

 * Resarch into more security for the database
 * Add a barcode api to show what the item would be if it isnt added
 * Stronger / More user friendly search algorithm
+* Security update (given that i were inclined to publicly release this, there is some must-do changes)
 * Api for the food database (most likely to happen, with python)
 * Admin console for regulating db (most likely to happen, with wpf c#)
   * Ability to verify products easily